RehamJamal13/Machine-Learning-Algorithms/README.md

 The gradients are propagated backward through the network TO CALCULATE Backward Propagation.
 Loss Function: Measures the discrepancy between predicted and actual outputs during training.we use  cross entropy function in this file.
 Accuracy: Measures the percentage of correctly classified instances in the test dataset.

+Principal Component Analysis (PCA) is a dimensionality reduction technique that aims to find the orthogonal axes (principal components) that capture the maximum variance in the data.
+It achieves this by decomposing the covariance matrix of the standardized data into its eigenvectors and eigenvalues.
+Mathematically, PCA involves finding the eigenvectors V and eigenvalues λ of the covariance matrix C, The principal components are then formed by selecting the top k eigenvectors corresponding to the largest eigenvalues.
+Finally, the original data is transformed into the new coordinate system spanned by these principal components by projecting it onto them using the equation Y=XV, where Y is the transformed data matrix and V is the matrix containing the selected eigenvectors.